Beef

 Why Lucky Cajun

 Most seasonings lose their punch in a long braise.
-Fresh-ground blends with volatile oils that are still alive when they hit the pan hold up through hours of slow cooking.
+Fresh ground blends with volatile oils that are still alive when they hit the pan hold up through hours of slow cooking — the smoke and heat in Black Beard's Smoke actually deepens as it simmers instead of fading out.
 Every Lucky Cajun bag ships with a Born-On Date so you know the seasoning is still working when it matters.

 🌶️ Shop Lucky Cajun Black Beard's Smoke